sinatra/sinatra.github.com/extensions-wild.markdown

    sets up a MongoDB connection, provides Mongoid to your app, and provides options for configuration.

 Add more!
-Examples described in [Writing Extensions](extensions.html).
+See [Writing Extensions](extensions.html) for more information about creating your own.